kennethpahn1/ConquerSubnetting/README.md

 This application is designed to allow users to better understand subnetting through introducing IP addressing, subnet masks, the subnetting process, and IPv6.

 ## How do we educate users?
-The way it does this is through original cOnTeNt, videos sourced from a YouTube API, and testing users using a combination of true/false and multiple choice questions.
-These responses are then marked and collated into a marking report - where students are provided with an explanation of how they did and refresh themselves on the cOnTeNt until they are comfortable.
+The way it does this is through original content, videos sourced from a YouTube API, and testing users using a combination of true/false and multiple choice questions.
+These responses are then marked and collated into a marking report - where students are provided with an explanation of how they did and refresh themselves on the content until they are comfortable.
 Users are also provided with retry capability even if they answer a question wrong until they get it right.

 ## So what makes our API usage so impressive?
 ### FEEEWKA API (Custom API)